 A walk around Sorland is very pleasant - this little village with its mild climate is perfect for producing fish which is imported mainly to Spain and Italy.
 You can see it everywhere - the fish hanging and drying can be spotted all over Sorland.

 In the afternoon, we went towards Breivika beaches again to enjoy the amazing views and then further on to Nordland (5 on the map) - a tiny settlement composed of a few houses and a beautiful wooden church.
 From there, you can easily have a wonderful view over the rest Lofoten islands in the distance - especially spectacular late in the evening during the summer when the sun never sets.
-Soon, We'll write about the other places in Lofoten.
+To see posts about more places in Lofoten, click here.